kadimetla/doc-adk-training/training/module21-artifacts/lab-solution.md

 ## Lab 21: Solution

-This file contains the complete code for the `agent.py` script in the Document Processing Pipeline lab.
+This file contains the complete, simplified code for the `agent.py` script in the Document Processing Pipeline lab.

 ### `doc-processor/agent.py`